Get our expert teambuilding tips right to your inbox.

 by Csabi Szabó on August 9, 2017

 This is it.
 The first in the series of our teambuilding tips articles, the Team Building Recipes!
-We wanted to start with something familiar, so we chose table tennis as our first game.
-In this article we’ll show you some recommendations (aka possible variations) regarding table tennis game-types, which skills it can improve, plus some KPIs, based on which you can monitor the success of this type of team building in your organisation!
+We wanted to start with something familiar, so we chose table tennis.
+In this article we’ll show you some recommendations (aka possible variations) regarding ping pong game-types, which skills it can improve, plus some KPIs, based on which you can monitor the success of this type of team building in your organisation!

 Type of activity: both indoor and outdoor